Sound and Sentiment

 Dashboard:

-Designed for a general audience of music lovers, casual listeners, and data enthusiasts, this dashboard makes it easy to reflect on personal trends through a data-driven lens.
-Whether you're curious about how your mood affects your music taste, interested in which genres dominate your listening history, or simply want to discover new insights about yourself, this tool offers an interactive and visual way to connect the dots between music and emotion.
-Ultimately, the dashboard turns passive listening into active self-awareness.
+Designed for music lovers, casual listeners, and data enthusiasts alike, the dashboard makes it easy to reflect on personal listening trends through a data-driven lens.
+Whether you are curious about how your mood influences your taste, interested in which genres dominate your listening history, or simply looking to discover something new about yourself, this tool offers an interactive, visual way to connect music and emotion.

 • Tracking changes in valence, energy, or danceability over time to understand evolving emotional trends in listening habits.